VIDA-NYU/UrbanMapper/README.md

 <details>
 <summary><strong>AuctusSearchMixin</strong> – Discover (Urban) Datasets</summary>

-The `AuctusSearchMixin` integrates with [Auctus Search](https://github.com/VIDA-NYU/auctus_search), allowing you to discover and load (urban) datasets directly into your OSMNxMapping workflow.
+The `AuctusSearchMixin` integrates with [Auctus Search](https://github.com/VIDA-NYU/auctus_search), allowing you to discover, profile, and load (urban) datasets directly into your OSMNxMapping workflow.

 For detailed usage and examples, please refer to the [Auctus Search README](https://github.com/VIDA-NYU/auctus_search/blob/main/README.md).
-In the meantime, here are two straightforward usage with OSMNxMapping:
+In the meantime, here are the key methods for using AuctusSearchMixin with OSMNxMapping:

 - **`explore_datasets_from_auctus(search_query, page=1, size=10, display_initial_results=False)`**
     - **Purpose**: Searches Auctus for datasets matching the query and optionally displays initial results.